 There are teams of women who love to ride together.
 You’ll find them gracing Facebook and Instagram or with their own websites.
 Try SheShreds (based in Utah but with some members in Australia), Thredbo’s Lady Shred Crew, the backcountry ladies known as The Noon Club and a dozen others regularly slashing their way across Australia.
 Put out a call on their pages.

-Jump on the ‘gram, follow the hashtag #showusdagirls referred to in Miss Snow It All’s original piece and reach out to anyone who’s using it.
+Jump on the ‘gram, follow the hashtag #showusdagirls launched in Miss Snow It All’s original piece and reach out to anyone who’s using it.
 This will guarantee you’re finding ladies who are passionate about being included in your media.

 We do know it’s not about who wants to be filmed but who knows how to be filmed.
 So send this piece on 5 tips to ski for the camera to anyone that wants to be filmed and tell them to practice these five tips before stepping infront of the camera.